 Longer, harder efforts like marathons, obstacle racing, and high-intensity interval training (HIIT) demand glucose for energy—and dietary glucose (carbohydrate) is in short supply on Standard Keto.
 On the SKD, the sugars to fuel these efforts come almost entirely from a storage form of glucose called glycogen.

-But liver and muscle cells can only store about 500 grams (2000 calories) of glycogen.[*] That’s probably not enough glucose to sustain, say, a Tough Mudder.
+But liver and muscle cells can only store about 500 grams (2000 calories) of glycogen combined.[*] That’s probably not enough glucose to sustain, say, a Tough Mudder.

 That’s where Cyclical Keto comes in.
 The high-carb days refill glycogen stores, helping the athlete recover and prepare for the next exertion.